ibexa/documentation-developer/docs/search/criteria_reference/field_criterion.md

 The `LIKE` operator works together with wildcards (`*`).
 Without a wildcards its results are the same as for the `EQ` operator.

-The `CONTAINS` operator works with collection Fields like the Country Field Type, enabling you to retrieve results when the query value is one of the values of the collection.
+The `CONTAINS` operator works with collection Fields like the Country field type, enabling you to retrieve results when the query value is one of the values of the collection.
 Querying for a collection with the `EQ` operator returns result only when the whole collection equals the query values.